Learn How to Bet on Tennis

 We are at the start of the season and, after a long year, most players have taken some time off in November and December — sometimes more, sometimes less.
 Physical rest, mental rest, or both.
 And this matters.

 During the season, players also take breaks — planned or unplanned.
-And many times, it’s Instagram that reveals it.
-Not through official statements, but through small details: beaches, long trips, silence, or “life content” instead of tennis content.
+And many times, it's their posts that reveal it.
+Not through official statements, but through small details: beaches, long trips, silence, or "life content" instead of tennis content.

 But here's where it gets even more interesting.